IX. One Must Fellowship Clearly That Christ Is the Manifestation of God Himself

 from “Beholding the Appearance of God in His Judgment and Chastisement” in The Word Appears in the Flesh

 You will not see God hold similar views on things that people have, and moreover you will not see Him use men’s viewpoints, their knowledge, their science or their philosophy or man’s imagination to handle things.
 Instead, everything God does and everything He reveals is connected to truth.
 That is, every word He has said and every action He has taken concerns the truth.
-This truth is not some baseless fantasy; this truth and these words are expressed by God due to God’s substance and His life.
+This truth and these words are not some baseless fantasy, but rather they are expressed by God due to God’s substance and His life.
 Because these words and the substance of everything God has done are truth, we can say that God’s substance is holy.
-In other words, everything God says and does brings vitality and light to people; it allows people to see positive things and the reality of those positive things and it points humanity toward the road of light so that they may walk the right path.
+In other words, everything God says and does brings vitality and light to people; it allows people to see positive things and the reality of those positive things, and allows them to walk the right path.
 These things are determined because of God’s substance and they are determined due to the substance of His holiness.

 from “God Himself, the Unique V” in Continuation of The Word Appears in the Flesh